miwillhite/editable-set/README.markdown

 Notes/Disclaimers
 -----------------

-At this point I have no need to support lesser browsers and have no plans to accomodate them.
+I have no immediate plans to support older browsers than those listed above.

 Note on Patches/Pull Request